brycekuzman/Portfolio-Analysis-Streamlit/replit.md

 ### Configuration Data

-**Model Portfolios**
-Hard-coded model portfolio allocations and parameters in `models.py`:
-- Five risk-based portfolio templates (Conservative to Aggressive)
-- Asset class growth rate assumptions
-- Asset class volatility parameters for Monte Carlo simulations
-- Model advisory fee configuration (0.25% standard)

-**No Database**
-The application operates entirely in-memory with no persistent storage.
-Portfolio data provided per-session by users, and all historical data fetched on-demand from external APIs.
-Session state managed through Streamlit's built-in session management.
+**Data Storage**
+No database - everything runs in-memory.
+Portfolio data is entered each session, and all historical data is fetched live from Yahoo Finance via API.

 ## Running the Application